mdaizovi/sk8_bot/README.md

     - Create a group chat and a channel.
 Add your bot to both, and make the Bot an admin of the channel.

+  - Run ngrok by opening another terminal and typing:

+    `ngrok http 8000`

-  - Run ngrok by opening another terminal and navigating in the terminal to the directory where you installed it, and typing:
+     - If you're on Windows you may need to navigate in the terminal to the directory where you installed it, and typing:

       `./ngrok http 8000`

   - Create a Test Group and Channel for your Test Bot and save the chat ids in the database
      - Set up Telegram webhooks to your local instance with the following command, replacing "<web_hook_address>" with the Forwarding address in the ngrok terminal